What is a day in your life like?

 Who’s your favorite author?

 It seems so hard to pick because there are so many wonderful authors that I love.
 But if you came into my house and stood in my home office, you would see a tall bookshelf that contains every Steven King novel in hardcover.
-He wins.
+He wins (especially his earlier works).
 I've been reading him from the beginning, and I still do.
-Last summer, I finally had a chance to see his home in Maine where the magic behind the books happened.
+In 2023, I finally had a chance to see his home in Maine where the magic behind the books happened.

 If you’re interested to know what I’m reading lately, check out my Other Good Reads blog.